jyterencekim/jyterencekim.github.io/_posts/dev/2022-08-08-software-engineer-developers-at-companies.md

 ---
 layout: post
-title: '(Sotware) Engineers and developers at companies'
+title: '(Software) Engineers and developers at companies'
 ---

 Software engineers/developers, just like any _workers_, must strive to be indispensable for a company to be hired.
 Once hired, though, they have to make themselves--and their work if possible--**replaceable**.
 They are deemed most valuable when they can replace (unnecessary?) human labor